mahmudindes/rwmod-medicalsystemexpansion/README.md

 # Medical System Expansion
-**Not Just Another Prostheses Mod**.
-An expansion of vanilla medical system and how they work.
+**Not Just Another Prostheses Mod.** An expansion of vanilla medical system and how they work.
 Adds full featured prosthesis that uses vanilla standard and integration with another mod.

 ## Main Features
 - Installed prosthesis can keep its child parts.
 In vanilla or other mod, if you install prosthesis part like peg leg then you lost its foot and toe.
 - Exclusive body part system framework and it's modules.
 This allows you to install prosthetic modules on installed prosthesis.

-**Note that above two main features only work on bionic and archotech prosthesis**.
-It's not make sense to me if basic and simple body parts can have this features.
+**Note that above two main features only work on bionic and archotech prosthesis.** It's not make sense to me if basic and simple body parts can have this features.

 - New organ transplant rejection, prosthesis limb and bone adaptation system, and implant complication.
 Some of this is never done by another mod.